Founding generation · Formation stage

 Register as a founding member

 Complete this form to join the founding member list.
 You will receive constitutional draft consultations, founding updates, and pilot participation invitations.
+The founding member list is what unlocks the next stage of formation.

 No financial commitment is required or implied by registering.